goshevs/sparkHPC/README.md

 as defined in their DUA/DMP.

-Users may wish to customize `config-spark.sh` to ensure that the Spark cluster configuration is matched well to the resources allocated to the job and user's computational needs.
+Users may wish to customize `config-spark.sh` to ensure that the Spark cluster configuration is matched well to the resources allocated to the job and job's computational needs.